Slasher film: Splatter, Krimi and giallo films

 Italy's giallo thrillers are crime procedurals or murder mysteries interlaced with eroticism and psychological horror.
 Giallo films feature unidentified killers murdering in grand fashions.
 Unlike most American slasher films the protagonists of gialli are frequently (but not always) jet-setting adults sporting the most stylish Milan fashions.
 These protagonists are often outsiders reluctantly brought into the mystery through extenuating circumstances, like witnessing a murder or being suspected of the crimes themselves.
 Much like Krimi films, gialli plots tended to be outlandish and improbable, occasionally employing supernatural elements.
-Sergio Martino's Torso (1973) featured a masked killer preying upon beautiful and promiscuous co-eds in retribution for a past misdeed.
-Torso's edge-of-your-seat climax finds a "final girl" facing off with the killer in an isolated villa.
-Mario Bava's A Bay of Blood (1971) is a whodunit depicting creative death sequences on a lakeside setting, and greatly inspired Friday the 13th (1980) and its 1981 sequel.
+Mario Bava's A Bay of Blood (1971) is a whodunit featuring a subplot depicting creative death sequences on a secluded lakeside setting, which greatly inspired Friday the 13th (1980), its 1981 sequel and subsequent slashers.
+Sergio Martino's Torso (1973) featured a masked killer preying upon beautiful and promiscuous young women in retribution for a past misdeed.
+Torso's edge-of-your-seat climax finds a sensible "final girl" facing off with the killer in an isolated villa.
+Umberto Lenzi's Eyeball (1975), which unfolds in an Agatha Christie manner, is noted by some as a slasher precursor, as American tourists are targeted by a killer wearing a red raincoat.

+The influence of Hitchcock's Psycho extended also to gialli, with films such as The Strange Vice of Mrs. Wardh (1971), The Case of the Scorpion's Tail (1971) and The Crimes of the Black Cat (1972) paying homage to Hitchcock's film.
 Gialli were popular in American cinemas and drive-in theaters.
 Thriller Assault (1971) and Spanish mystery A Dragonfly for Each Corpse (1974) share many traits with Italian gialli.
 Death Steps in the Dark (1977) spoofed the familiar conventions found in giallo films.
 Despite successes from Deep Red (1975) and The Blood-Stained Shadow (1978), giallo films gradually fell out of fashion by the mid-1970s as diminishing returns forced budget cuts.
 Films such as Play Motel (1979) and Giallo a Venezia (1979) exploited their low-budgets with shocking hardcore pornography.